bajamircea/bajamircea.github.io/_posts/2018-03-18-destructor-recommended-idiom.markdown

 };
 {% endhighlight %}

+Also note that in the destructor I'm not setting the resource value to invalid.
+The compiler might optimise it out as it knows that after the object is destroyed, it can't be accessed (except that everything can be accessed if one uses dangling pointers/references which you shouldn't).

 ## More than one resource

 How do we deal with code in the destructor if we need to free more than one